Jayme Lawson: Career

-After graduating Juilliard School in May 2019, Lawson landed her first film role in the 2020 film Farewell Amor as Sylvia.
+After graduating Juilliard in May 2019, Lawson appeared in the Off Broadway play For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf, a revival of 1976 hit play by Ntozake Shange.
+Lawson's performance was considered a stand out.
+Lawson's film debut was in the 2020 film Farewell Amor as Sylvia.
 In 2019, she gained attention when she was cast in the film The Batman (2022) as Bella Reál, a mayoral candidate for Gotham City.
+She would reprise her The Batman role in the 2024 HBO television series The Penguin.

 In January 2021, she was cast as a young Michelle Obama in the television series The First Lady (2022).
-In October 2021, she was confirmed to appear in the upcoming film Till (2022) as Myrlie Evers.
+In 2022, she appeared in the drama films Till, How to Blow Up a Pipeline, and The Woman King as Myrlie Evers, Alisha, and Shante, respectively.